The Parish Choir

 This organ allows wind into it's pipes mechanically rather than electrically; wooden tracker rods are attached to each key, connecting the keyboard to the pipe valve on the windchest.
 A tracker action keyboard is thus extremely responsive to the organist's touch, allowing the subtle articulation of each note.

-David Moore devised a gear and chain mechanism for two large, wedge-shaped bellows that provide wind for the pipes; and the organ was voiced with the proportion of high and low-pitched pipes designed specifically for the size and acoustics of St. James.
 Nearly all the components of the organ—metal and wood pipes, the red oak case, windchests, stop knobs, bone-covered keys, and pipeshades designed by the late Frank Gyra a well-known Woodstock artist—were constructed over a two-year period in Moore's Pomfret studio.